How to Make the Best Peach Clafoutis

 If you always want to have the taste and flavor of fresh peaches, then read my lesson on How to Freeze Peaches.

-Best Type of Peaches
+Best Type of Peaches for Clafoutis

-What Type of Dairy is Best?
+What Type of Dairy Is Best?

 Preparing the Peaches